FORGE: Force-Guided Exploration for Robust Contact-Rich Manipulation under Uncertainty: Abstract

 \section{Abstract}

-We present \sysName, a method that enables sim-to-real transfer of contact-rich manipulation policies in the presence of significant pose uncertainty. {\sysName} combines a \emph{force threshold} mechanism with a \emph{dynamics randomization} scheme during policy learning in simulation, to enable the robust transfer of the learned policies to the real robot.
-At deployment, {\sysName} policies, conditioned on a maximum allowable force, adaptively perform contact-rich tasks while respecting the specified force threshold, regardless of the controller gains.
-Additionally, {\sysName} autonomously predicts a termination action once the task has succeeded.
-We demonstrate that {\sysName} can be used to learn a variety of robust contact-rich policies, enabling multi-stage assembly of a planetary gear system, which requires success across three assembly tasks: nut-threading, insertion, and gear meshing.
+We present \sysName, a method for sim-to-real transfer of force-aware manipulation policies in the presence of significant pose uncertainty.
+During simulation-based policy learning, {\sysName} combines a \emph{force threshold} mechanism with a \emph{dynamics randomization} scheme to enable robust transfer of the learned policies to the real robot.
+At deployment, {\sysName} policies, conditioned on a maximum allowable force, adaptively perform contact-rich tasks while avoiding aggressive and unsafe behaviour, regardless of the controller gains.
+Additionally, {\sysName} policies predict task success, enabling efficient termination and autonomous tuning of the force threshold.
+We show that {\sysName} can be used to learn a variety of robust contact-rich policies, including the forceful insertion of snap-fit connectors.
+We further demonstrate the multistage assembly of a planetary gear system, which requires success across three assembly tasks: nut threading, insertion, and gear meshing.
 Project website: \href{https://noseworm.github.io/forge/}{https://noseworm.github.io/forge/}